micshar92/micshar92.github.io/README.md

 📄 And for the condensed version, <u><a href="https://docs.google.com/document/d/1nLrqRFwU_fUUEsJQTJxtr_X3_CByAg9Yi2QqdOujeuQ/edit?usp=sharing">read my résumé.</a></u>

-🔌 Or network with me on LinkedIn.
+🔌 Or <a href="https://www.linkedin.com/in/micshar92/">network with me on LinkedIn.</a>

 📫 Email me at LINKEDINEMAILADDRESSHERE